nextcord/nextcord/docs/ext/commands/commands.rst

     import typing

     @bot.command()
-    async def union(ctx, what: typing.Union[discord.TextChannel, discord.Member]):
+    async def union(ctx, what: typing.Union[nextcord.TextChannel, nextcord.Member]):
         await ctx.send(what)

-The ``what`` parameter would either take a :class:`discord.TextChannel` converter or a :class:`discord.Member` converter.
+The ``what`` parameter would either take a :class:`nextcord.TextChannel` converter or a :class:`nextcord.Member` converter.
 The way this works is through a left-to-right order.
-It first attempts to convert the input to a :class:`discord.TextChannel`, and if it fails it tries to convert it to a :class:`discord.Member`.
+It first attempts to convert the input to a :class:`nextcord.TextChannel`, and if it fails it tries to convert it to a :class:`nextcord.Member`.
 If all converters fail, then a special error is raised, :exc:`~ext.commands.BadUnionArgument`.

 Note that any valid converter discussed above can be passed in to the argument list of a :data:`typing.Union`.